prio101/assignment_application_seeder/README.md

 **Estimated Coverage: > 95%**

-### Variations:
+### Variations of Web Application:

 There are few variation for this single application available right now on three different branches:
 1. `main` -> has the basic implementation of the application, with controller providing the API responses.
 2. `fast_json_api` -> has the implementation of the application using fast_json_api, with controller -> serializer providing the API responses.
 3. `jbuilder` -> has the implementation of the application using jbuilder, with controller -> jbuilder views providing the API responses.
+(This branch does not have the proper test coverage yet.
+You will have to use the POSTMAN collection to test the endpoints.)